babylonhealth/ios-playbook/Cookbook/Technical-Documents/AppCenter.md

 # Adding people to the organisation
-App Center team is currently working on integrating Azure Active Directory to App Center Auth but for now, we still need to manually invite people.
-See [App Center ticket](https://github.com/microsoft/appcenter/issues/994) to check the progress on this.
+App Center supports Azure Active Directory so there should be no reason to invite people - everyone with Babylon okta account should be able to access our projects and builds.
+However, for some reasons, it sometimes doesn't work and we need to invite people manually.
+In such case, follow steps below.

 ### Steps to invite